Layout - 'Emily Street Shed'

 SIGNALS and YARD LAMPS:

-late 19th century LB&SCR signals and yard lamps were based on actual prototypes and were scratch built from brass utilizing some components from MSE.
+The late 19th century LB&SCR signals and yard lamps were based on actual prototypes and were scratch built from brass utilizing some components from MSE.
 They were fully operational and were, probably, the most difficult projects I have ever undertaken!

 Bracket starter signal – Horley.
 Lower quadrant, slotted post with working bi-colour lamps and working revolving-target shunting signals mounted on the post.